 Impact of an Illinois CS Degree

 Computer science underpins just about every aspect of modern life.
-The arts, sciences, business, medicine, and engineering all benefit from the computational power, modeling, and thinking found in computer science.
-Illinois Computer Science has produced thousands of creative and driven graduates who have made significant contributions to the computing field and to society at large.
+Art, science, business, medicine, and engineering benefit from the computational power, modeling, and thinking found in computer science.
+Our creative and driven graduates have significantly contributed to the computing field and society.

 Those benefits are why computer scientists are in high demand.
 The U.S. Department of Labor forecasts "much faster than average" job growth for computer and information technology occupations through 2029.
 They're also highly paid, with a median wage of $88,240.

-With exclusive events like After Hours, lectures from Engineers in Residence, and about 90 other technology talks, corporate days, and sponsored events occurring each year in the Thomas M. Siebel Center for Computer Science alone, Illinois Computer Science students get to interact with a ton of companies, from start-ups to household names like Google and Facebook.
+With exclusive events like After Hours, Speaker Series, technology talks, and corporate days, our Computer Science students interact with many companies, from start-ups to household names like Google and Facebook.

 Illinois Computer Science: A Tradition of Excellence

 From the ILLIAC to Blue Waters, OpenMP to MPI, Mosaic to YouTube, and the first vectorizing compilers to LLVM, Illinois Computer Science faculty, students, and alumni have long been at the forefront of excellence in computing research and education.
-They’ve launched entirely new industries, generated billions of dollars in commerce, created tens of thousands of jobs, and revolutionized the way people communicate, shop, conduct business, and are entertained.
+They’ve launched entirely new industries, generated billions of dollars in commerce, created jobs, and revolutionized how people communicate, shop, conduct business, and are entertained.

-Companies that have been founded or led by Illinois Computer Science graduates are among the biggest names in the high-tech arena, including C3.ai, Malwarebytes, Match.com, Microsoft, Netscape, Optimizely, PayPal, YouTube, and Yelp.
+Companies founded or led by Illinois Computer Science graduates are among the biggest names in the high-tech arena, including C3.ai, Malwarebytes, Match.com, Microsoft, Netscape, Optimizely, PayPal, YouTube, and Yelp.

 Outstanding Faculty & Research Opportunities

-Our dynamic and stimulating research culture covers 11 research areas, with 110 potential faculty advisors in computer science and related fields for our top-five CS graduate program.
-This means that Illinois Computer Science students can find a course or an expert on almost any topic in the discipline.
-And we haven't even begun to cover the opportunities available in our highly-ranked Grainger College of Engineering for interdiscliplinary studies and collaborations.
+Our dynamic and stimulating research culture covers 11 research areas, with 120+ faculty in computer science and related fields.
+Our students can find a course or an expert on almost any topic in the discipline and find opportunities for interdisciplinary studies or collaborations at the highly-ranked Grainger College of Engineering.

-Our internationally recognized faculty currently includes 44 NSF CAREER Award winners, 19 ACM Fellows, 19 IEEE Fellows, and 9 Sloan Research Fellows.
-With $33 million in annual research expenditures, our 100-plus CS faculty members are pioneering virtual reality, creating software to analyze the HIV capsid, investigating the algorithms behind social media, monitoring construction zones with drones, and harnessing the power of the Data Revolution.
+Our internationally recognized faculty includes 47 NSF CAREER Award winners, 18 ACM Fellows, 20 IEEE Fellows, and 9 Sloan Research Fellows.
+With $33 million in annual research expenditures, our faculty members are pioneering virtual reality, creating software to analyze the HIV capsid, investigating the algorithms behind social media, monitoring construction zones with drones, and harnessing the power of the Data Revolution.

 Vibrant Entrepreneurial Ecosystem

 Entrepreneurship is not just about startups.
-It is a way of thinking and an approach to solving problems—a catalyst to inspiring the next generation of innovators.
-This mindset is an important part of our culture and is fully integrated across the curriculum, and is supported in and out of the classroom.
+It is a way of thinking and an approach to solving problems—a catalyst for inspiring the next generation of innovators.
+This mindset is an integral part of our culture, fully integrated across the curriculum, and is supported in and out of the classroom.
 That includes resources like the Technology Entrepreneur Center and Research Park, which provide training, support, and experience to help students and faculty become successful entrepreneurs.

 Our faculty and students are commercializing technology that provides: